hepplerj/Dissertation/ch2.dissertation.Heppler.md

 Citizenship, 1921-1950," American Historical Review 95 (December 1990);
 Nicolaides, My Blue Heaven, 185-237.]
-Such views put residents at odds with the concerns of developers and boosters, who tended to privilege the sale of land for profit, taxes, and jobs --- the very core of "growth."
+Such views put residents at odds with the concerns of developers and boosters, who tended to privilege the sale of land for profit, taxes, and jobs---the very core of "growth."
 But home-owning suburbanites approached property differently, expecting that the place they inhabited had access to public parks, open space, well-kept lawns, and access to recreation.
 Property, then, was